Texas Hill Country

 Our bike tour continues on Day 6 as we ride to Kerrville, where we’ll spend our final evening at the Inn of the Hills Resort.
 An early arrival in Kerrville on this relatively short day presents the excellent optional opportunity to ride out along the Guadalupe for a burger at the historic Hunt Store.

-We had to choose between two alternatives for our final day, Day 7— a pleasant, but relatively uneventful return ride to New Braunfels to complete our loop, or one final “rock & roller” ride, including lung-buster Eagles Nest, with its magnificent panoramic Hill Country vista, through Medina and Center Point.
-Guess which one we chose?
+For our final day, Day 7— we have one final “rock & roller” ride, including lung-buster Eagles Nest, with its magnificent panoramic Hill Country vista, through Medina and Center Point.
 We’ll end our cycling tour at Center Point and van shuttle back to San Antonio, where our Texas Hill Country cycling trip concludes.

 |Day 1||Arrive, van transport to New Braunfels, bike fitting, Orientation Dinner|